trailblazer/trailblazer.github.io/gems/cells/index.md

 A cell is an object that represent a fragment of your UI.
 The scope of that fragment is up to you: it can embrace an entire page, a single comment container in a thread or just an avatar image link.

+In other words: **A cell is an object that can render a template.**

 Cells are faster than ActionView.
 While exposing a better performance, you step-wise encapsulate fragments into cell widgets and enforce interfaces.

 ## View Model